Jury clears match commander in Hillsborough soccer disaster

-PRESTON, England (AP) — The man in control of police operations at the 1989 Hillsborough Stadium tragedy that left 96 people dead was cleared by a jury on Thursday of gross negligence manslaughter.
+PRESTON, England (AP) — The man in control of police operations at the 1989 Hillsborough Stadium tragedy was cleared by a jury on Thursday of gross negligence manslaughter of 95 Liverpool fans in Britain’s worst sports disaster.

-Jurors at Preston Crown Court in northern England found David Duckenfield not guilty following a trial which lasted more than six weeks.
+Gasps were heard from the public gallery after jurors at Preston Crown Court in northern England found David Duckenfield not guilty following a trial which lasted more than six weeks.

 The prosecution in the case alleged Duckenfield, who is now 75, had a “personal responsibility” for what happened at the FA Cup semifinal match between Liverpool and Nottingham Forest on April 15, 1989, where 96 people — all Liverpool fans — were fatally injured in a crush inside the stadium.